DiligentPanda/Scalable-Imitation-Learning-for-LMAPF/README.md

 6. Neural network models are defined in the folder `light_malib/model/LMAPF`.
 7. Pretrained weights are in the folder `pretrained_models`.
 8. The training logs are by default in the folder `logs`.
 Tensorboard can be used to monitor the training.
 The subfolder `agent_0` will contain the weight checkpoints.
-9. There several important c++ wrappers for PIBT and Parallel LNS defined in the files `lmapf_lib/MAPFCompetition2023/tools/py_PIBT.cpp` and `lmapf_lib/MAPFCompetition2023/tools/py_PLNS.cpp`.
+9. There are several important c++ wrappers for `PIBT` and `Parallel LNS` defined in the files `lmapf_lib/MAPFCompetition2023/tools/py_PIBT.cpp` and `lmapf_lib/MAPFCompetition2023/tools/py_PLNS.cpp`.
 Backward Dijkstraj heuristics are precomputed by the c++ wrapper defined in the file `lmapf_lib/MAPFCompetition2023/tools/py_compute_heuristics.cpp`.
 For example, in the environment class `LMAPFEnv`, you can see how they are loaded.

 ## Evaluation
 See `eval.sh` for how to evaluate on the benchmark of this paper.